drshahizan/special-topic-data-engineering/materials/project-guidelines.md

 - Provide a call to action for the client to approve the proposal and proceed with the project.

 In summary, a data science project proposal should clearly outline the objectives, scope, methodology, system architecture, risks, limitations, technical specification, timeline, deliverables, and budget of the project.
 It should be well-written, organized, and persuasive to convince stakeholders to invest in the project.

+## Markdown files and sharing it on Github
+Markdown is a simple and easy-to-use markup language for formatting plain text.
+It is widely used for writing documentation, README files, and proposals.

+### Guidelines for writing a proposal using Markdown files and sharing it on Github
+- Create a new Markdown file in your repository and give it a descriptive name (e.g., "proposal.md").
+- Use headings, bullet points, and other formatting features to make your proposal clear and easy to read.
+Use Markdown syntax to format your text, including headers, bold and italic text, lists, and links.
+- Once you have written your proposal, you can share it on Github by pushing your changes to your repository.
+You can also use Github's issue tracker to discuss your proposal with other contributors or stakeholders, and to keep track of any feedback or changes that need to be made.

+### How to use Markdown files in GitHub

+- Go to the GitHub Guides page: https://guides.github.com/features/mastering-markdown/
+- Read through the guide on how to use Markdown files in GitHub, including the basics of formatting text, creating headings, adding links and images, and creating lists and tables.
+- Practice writing Markdown files using a text editor or a Markdown editor such as Typora, MarkdownPad, or Atom.
+- Create a GitHub account if you don't have one already.
+- Create a new repository on GitHub and upload your Markdown files to it.
+- Share your repository with others or collaborate with others on your project.

+Additionally, GitHub has many resources and tutorials available for learning how to use their platform, including their GitHub Learning Lab and their community forum.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.